How to Connect Xbox Controller to Surface with Xbox Wireless Support

 Xbox Controller - Your device is ready

-9. You can verify the connection by looking for a device named “XINPUT compatible HID device”.
+9. You can verify the connection by looking for an “XINPUT compatible HID device” device.

 XInput Compatible HID Device